Navid200/xDrip/docs/Starting-G6.md

 #### **Transmitter**
 If you are using a brand new transmitter, you will need to activate it.
 It will be activated when you snap it into the sensor.
 Or, you can activate it as explained [here](./Dexcom/NewG6TX_Activation.md).
-You will need the serial number of the trasnmitter, whcih is shown on the bottom of the transmitter and on the transmitter box as shown in the following image.
+You will need the serial number of the transmitter, which is shown on the bottom of the transmitter and on the transmitter box as shown in the following image.
 ![](./Dexcom/images/G6TXandBox.png)
 The serial number of the transmitter shown above is 8QMMM9.
 Take a note of your transmitter serial number.
 You will need it possibly for the next 110 days.